AlbertP3/AnchiDori/README.md

 <ol>
 <li>url - url at which the requests will be made</li>
 <li>target_url - url at which the user will be directed if a query finds the match</li>
 <li>sequence - a string of characters that the query will be looking for.
-Supports regex and multiple sequences</li>
+Supports regex and multiple sequences separated with '\&'</li>
 <li>interval - base time (in minutes) between requests</li>
 <li>randomize - factor for randomization of time between requests (0-100)</li>
 <li>eta - estimated time of arrival.
 Adjusts interval based on predicted date when the content is supposed to appear</li>